Post-Discectomy Rehabilitation | Shift Spinal Health

 Generic exercise sheets don't account for your specific surgery, disc level, residual symptoms, or functional baseline.
 Good rehabilitation is prescribed and adjusted by a clinician who knows your case — not followed from a pamphlet.

 The spine adapts to load.
-Rehabilitation that keeps you comfortable at the same level indefinitely doesn't build the capacity you need.
+Rehabilitation that keeps you comfortable at the same level indefinitely is less likely to build the capacity you need.
 Effective rehab progressively challenges the system — with appropriate rest and recovery built in.

 Addresses the full picture

 Disc injuries rarely happen in isolation.
-Poor hip mobility, weak glutes, impaired breathing mechanics, and poor postural endurance all contribute.
-Rehabilitation that only targets the area of surgery misses the underlying system that failed.
+Hip mobility, glute strength, breathing mechanics, and postural endurance can all play a role.
+Rehabilitation that only targets the area of surgery may miss the broader system involved.

 Has a defined endpoint and review process

 Rehabilitation without milestones drifts.
-Effective programs have defined goals, regular formal reviews, and a clear plan for what comes next — whether that's return to sport, work capacity, or long-term maintenance.
+Effective programs have defined goals, regular formal reviews, and a clear plan for what comes next — whether that's return to sport, work capacity, or a long-term protection program.

 01